Image

 Short description

-Immune responses influence patient outcome in most cancer types, and the aim of Marianne Quiding-Järbrink's research is to elucidate the role of different T cell populations in CRC and understand how Treg influence local anti-tumor immunity and lymphocyte recruitment to tumors.
+Immune responses influence patient outcome in most cancer types, and the aim of Marianne Quiding-Järbrink's research is to elucidate the role of different T cell populations in CRC and understand how they influence local anti-tumor immunity and recruitment of immune cells to tumors, as well as the mechanisms for T cell mediated cytotoxicity of tumor cells.
 These studies are particularly important as several immunomodulatory therapies aimed at promoting anti-tumor T cell immunity by reducing Treg activity are currently being implemented, so-called checkpoint blockade therapy.
-We use tissue resection material from cancer patients and blood from volunteers, and also use a spontaneous mouse model of colon cancer.
-The knowledge gained from these studies will be used to improve current strategies for immunotherapy against gastrointestinal tumors.
+We use tissue resection material from cancer patients and blood from volunteers for our studies.
+The knowledge gained will be used to improve current strategies for immunotherapy against gastrointestinal tumors.

 Immune responses influence patient outcome in most cancer types, and the most important cell types for anti-tumor immunity are cytotoxic and cytokine producing lymphocytes.
 These lymphocytes include conventional CD8+ cytotoxic T cells, NK cells, and Th1 cells, and also unconventional T cells like mucosa-associated invariant T (MAIT) cells and γ/δ T cells.